solana-developers/solana-cookbook/docs/th/integrations/web3auth.md

 ### Import the SDK and initialize

 In the code snippet below, we are creating an instance of solana-embed and then initializing it with testing enviroment which uses solana testnet.
-You can pass other configuration options while initializing the wallet interface.
-You can refer to solana-embed [api-reference](https://docs.tor.us/solana-wallet/api-reference/class) to know more on that.
+You สามารถ pass other configuration options while initializing the wallet interface.
+You สามารถ refer to solana-embed [api-reference](https://docs.tor.us/solana-wallet/api-reference/class) to know more on that.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>